 Related Title: What Kind of Mindset Do You Have?

-The Scale of Consciousness
+The Frequency Scale and Levels of Consciousness

 You can try to identify which level of consciousness you fall into within the scale below by the description of each.
 You may also pick up his book, Power vs Force if you would like to dive deeper into how to transcend into the higher levels of consciousness.